-It’s early November which means we are approaching a time of year when holiday stress is at its peak.
-This ramp up in stress makes us more susceptible to emotional depletion.
+It’s that time of year when holiday stress is at its peak.
 Are you feeling the holiday anxiety?
-Let’s talk about some ways you can handle holiday stress, feel balanced, and enjoy this season.
-These strategies will help you feel replenished instead of depleted – especially when life gets crazy.
+According to the American Psychological Association, nearly 90% of people report higher stress during the holiday season.
+Between spending, family dynamics, and more social commitments, this magical time of year can take a toll on physical and mental health.
+Let’s talk about some ways you can handle holiday stress, feel balanced, and enjoy this season – you deserve it!
+These proven strategies will help you feel replenished instead of depleted, especially when life gets crazy.

 5 Ways To Handle Holiday Stress